Agile Defination Of Done

 Defination Of Done

-For the teams who work for potentially shippable products, the Definition of done would contain the subset of deliverable which is needed to release to the end users.
+For the teams who work for shippable products, the Definition of done would contain the subset of deliverable which is needed to release to the end users.
 Such teams have DoD at various levels:

 • Can we do this activity for each feature?
 If not, then